Jorge Soler Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.87 team ERA that ranks 26th across all league pitching staffs.
+- The Reds' 4.85 team ERA ranks 26th among all MLB pitching staffs.

-- The Reds give up the second-most home runs in baseball (158 total, 1.4 per game).
+- Reds pitchers combine to give up 160 total home runs at a clip of 1.4 per game (third-most in the league).

-- In his last appearance on Thursday against the Chicago Cubs, the lefty went 4 1/3 innings, allowing five earned runs while surrendering four hits.
+- The right-hander last pitched on Friday against the Chicago Cubs, when he went three innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.